Sublease Agreement Form, Free Download 2026

 What is the difference between a sublease and a lease assignment?

 A sublease transfers only partial rights to a third party: the original tenant (sublessor) remains on the master lease, maintains the relationship with the landlord, and retains liability for all lease obligations.
 The sublessor effectively becomes a middleman between the landlord and subtenant.
 A lease assignment transfers the tenant's entire interest in the lease to a new party (the assignee), who steps into the original tenant's shoes and assumes direct responsibility to the landlord.
 After a valid assignment, the original tenant is typically released from future obligations (though some leases retain liability).
 Assignments are common when a tenant permanently relocates, while subleases are used for temporary absences.
-Landlord consent is usually required for both, and the original residential lease may restrict or prohibit one or both options.
+Landlord consent is usually required for both, and the original residential lease form may restrict or prohibit one or both options.

-Do I need my landlord's permission to sublease?
+Do I need my <strong>landlord</strong>'s permission to sublease?

 In most cases, yes.
 The majority of residential and commercial leases contain a clause requiring the landlord's prior written consent before subletting.
 Even if your lease is silent on subletting, some states require tenant notification to the landlord.
 Many states impose a reasonableness standard on landlords, meaning they cannot unreasonably withhold consent to a sublease if the proposed subtenant is qualified.
 Factors a landlord may reasonably consider include the subtenant's credit history, rental references, income, and intended use of the premises.
 Subletting without required consent can be grounds for eviction and lease termination.
 Always request consent in writing and retain the landlord's written approval as part of your sublease documentation.

-What should I include in a sublease security deposit clause?
+What should I include in a sublease <strong>security deposit</strong> clause?

 The security deposit clause should specify the deposit amount, the due date (typically at lease signing), the conditions for return (within 14 to 30 days after the sublease ends, depending on state law), and the permissible deductions (unpaid rent, damages beyond normal wear and tear, cleaning costs, and unreturned keys).
 State security deposit laws apply to subleases in most jurisdictions, which means statutory limits on the deposit amount, required deposit account handling (some states require interest-bearing escrow accounts), and mandatory itemized deduction statements apply to the sublessor just as they would to a landlord.
 The deposit amount typically equals one to two months' rent.
 Keep the subtenant's deposit separate from your own funds.